naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Before you can use this service with Alexa or Google Home you need to:

 * Create and verify an `account. <https://red.cb-net.co.uk/new-user>`_
+* Link your Amazon and/ or Google account with the Node-RED Smart Home Control skill
 * Define one or more `devices. <https://red.cb-net.co.uk/devices>`_
 * `Install Node-RED Nodes`_
 * Setup Node-RED flows using your devices.

+Account Linking
+################

+Link your Amazon Account
+***************
+.. tip:: There are Alexa restrictions based on region/ locale, Amazon publish and update their region-specific restrictions `here. <https://developer.amazon.com/it/docs/device-apis/list-of-interfaces.html>`_

+To link your Amazon account:
+1. Open Alexa App on your mobile device
+2. Browse to "Skills and Games"
+3. Search for "Node-RED Smart Home Control"
+4. Link your account!

+Link your Google Account
+***************
+.. warning:: You currently have to request extension of the skill to your Google account.
+Please contact `node-red@cb-net.co.uk <mailto:node-red@cb-net.co.uk>` for access.

+To link your Google account:
+1. Open the Google Home App
+2. Hit Account icon (bottom right)
+3. Under Account go to Settings
+4. Under Settings go to Assistant
+5. Under Assistant go to Home Control
+6. Under Home Control open top-left menu and select "Manage account"

+.. note:: Not all capabilities are supported by Google Home, the device creation wizard highlights which capabilities/ traits are supported.
+To remove the need to define Google or Alexa-specific devices the API itself will automatically only expose a devices' supported capabilities/ actions to Google Home.
+You can see a comparison between the two services here.

 Install Node-RED Nodes
 ################